Kong/apiglossary/README.md

 # API Glossary
-An ambitious project to collectively help define API related terminology. *Feedback, suggestions and lively discussion are highly encouraged.*
+An educational and collaborative project with the mission to help define a new API industry.

+- Get the foundational knowledge you need to dive right into API use, design, and development.
+- Explain APIs and related technology to a nontechs, without mumbling something from the RFC.
+- Develop your own API using industry leading standards, design patterns and documentation.

 ## Contributing
+*Feedback, suggestions and lively discussion are highly encouraged.*

-Anyone can contribute through a submitting a pull request or by opening an issue.
-Terms are located in the `/terms` directory and described using YAML frontmatter & markdown.
+Everyone is welcome to contribute through a submitting a pull request, opening an issue or just sharing the project.

+Existing terms are located in the `/terms` directory and described using YAML frontmatter & markdown.

 ```md
 ---